Raspberry Pi 3 hardware accelerated video playback

 • then you can utilize hardware video decode with something like mpv --vo=dmabuf-wayland --hwdec=v4l2m2m video.mp4

-Content for ffmpeg_options(not all necessary but I haven't test it):
+Content for ffmpeg_options(not all necessary but I haven't tested it):

 --enable-libx264